 If you agree to leave a review of our service on an external site, then the process will include giving a name, email address, star-rating, comment and optional photograph to the 3rd party site e.g., Trustpilot, who will then be the controller of this Personal Data.
 The third-party will not receive any Personal Data before your agreement.

 In order to conduct research and development to improve treatment outcomes and help more people get treatment earlier, we sometimes partner with external researchers, e.g. university researchers or potential future commercial partners.
 When this happens, we ensure that the data is deidentified and that they will be unable to identify anyone personally.
 All partners also sign a legal agreement that any Personal Data they receive is kept confidential and secure.

 Where you are accessing these services as part of a research project led by another organisation, you will have consented with them to share the relevant Personal Data back to them for their research.
 For the avoidance of doubt this will not include verbatim records of your therapy sessions.

 We have internal procedures in place to safeguard your privacy, so that only the minimum necessary information is used to conduct research and development on the most de-identified data possible.
 We will always seek your permission before disclosing your personal identifiable information to another person or organisation for any other reason than those set out in these privacy notices, unless we have an overriding legal duty to so do (for example, in the prevention and/or detection of a crime).

 Sharing your Personal Data without your agreement

-The sharing of your Personal Data about you without your agreement is strictly controlled by law.
+The sharing of your Personal Data without your agreement is strictly controlled by law.